Troy, Ohio: Government

-The Mayor, Auditor and Law Director are elected to four year terms.
-The City Council is elected to two year terms on odd numbered years.
-President of City Council, three At-Large representatives and Ward representatives 1 through 6 are selected by the electorate.
-The current Mayor and Auditor were elected in 2019 and the City Council was elected in 2017.
-The current Treasurer was elected in 2017.
+The mayor, auditor and law director are elected to four-year terms.
+The city council is elected to two-year terms in odd-numbered years.
+The electorate selects the council president, three at-large representatives, and ward representatives 1 through 6.
+The current mayor and auditor were elected in 2019 and the city council and treasurer were elected in 2021.